x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-reports/mfr-auto-forwarded-messages-report.md

 - **Forwarding type**
 - **Recipient name**
 - **Recipient domain**
-- **Details**: If the message was auto-forwarded by an Inbox rule, the ID of the rule is shown.
+- **Details**: If the message was auto-forwarded by a Transport rule, the ID of the rule is shown.
 Otherwise, this value is blank.
-In [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell), you can use the [Get-InboxRule](/powershell/module/exchange/get-inboxrule) cmdlet to identify the rule by running the following command: `Get-InboxRule -Identity <MailboxAlias>\<RuleID>`.
-For example, `Get-InboxRule -Identity lila\8754395095991580000`.
+In [Exchange Online PowerShell](/powershell/exchange/connect-to-exchange-online-powershell), you can use the [Get-TransportRule](/powershell/module/exchange/get-transportrule) cmdlet to identify the rule by running the following command: `Get-TransportRule -Identity <RuleIDParameter>`.
+For example, `Get-TransportRule -Identity 8754395095991580000`.
 - **Forward count**
 - **First forward date**